Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

-Let $(E,\nabla)$ be an irreducible irregular connection on $\mathbb P^1$ with enriched tree $(\mathbf T, \bm{\mathcal C})$, and $(E',\nabla')\in \SL_2(\mathbb C)\cdot (E,\nabla)$ an element in its orbit.
-We have: \begin{enumerate} \item There is a bijection between $N$ and the set of Stokes circles of $(E',\nabla')$.
-Furthermore: \begin{itemize} \item If $(E',\nabla')$ is in the generic class of representations, all its Stokes circles are of \emph{generic form}, i.e. are at infinity and are of slope $\leq 2$. \item Otherwise, if $(E',\nabla')$ is in the $i$-th nongeneric class of representations for $i=1,\dots k$, \begin{itemize} \item the Stokes circles corresponding to elements of $N_i^-$ via the bijection are at finite distance (i.e. different from $\infty \in \mathbb P^1$), \item the Stokes circles corresponding to elements of $N_i^+$ are at infinity and of slope $>2$, \item the Stokes circles corresponding to $N_j$ for every $j\neq i$ are of generic form. \end{itemize} \end{itemize} \item If $(E',\nabla')$ is in the $i$-th nongeneric class of representations, the number of its singularities at finite distance is equal to the number of principal subtrees of $\mathbf T_i$ with root at height 1. \item The ranks of the classes of representations are as follows.
-For any leaf $I\in N_i$, let $r_I$ denote the lowest commmon multiple of the denominators of all the heights of its ancestors in $\mathbf T_i$, and let $n_I$ be the multiplicity of $I$ (i.e. the integer such that $\mathcal C_I\in \GL_{n_I}(\mathbb C)$).
-If $I\in N_i^+$, let $s_I$ be the integer such that $s_{I}/r_I$ is the greatest height $h$ of any ancestor of $I$ with $1<h<2$, and set $R_I:=s_I-r_I > r_I$. \begin{itemize} \item The generic class of representations has rank
+Let $(E,\nabla)$ be an irreducible irregular connection on $\mathbb P^1$ with enriched tree $(\mathbf T, \bm{\mathcal C})$, and $(E',\nabla')\allowbreak\in \SL_2(\mathbb C)\cdot (E,\nabla)$ an element in its orbit.
+We have \begin{enumerate}\itemsep=0pt \item[$(1)$] There is a bijection between $N$ and the set of Stokes circles of $(E',\nabla')$.
+Furthermore, \begin{itemize}\itemsep=0pt \item If $(E',\nabla')$ is in the generic class of representations, all its Stokes circles are of \emph{generic form}, i.e., are at infinity and are of slope $\leq 2$. \item Otherwise, if $(E',\nabla')$ is in the $i$-th nongeneric class of representations for $i\in\{1,\allowbreak\dots k\}$, \begin{itemize}\itemsep=0pt \item the Stokes circles corresponding to elements of $N_i^-$ via the bijection are at finite distance $\big($i.e., different from $\infty \in \mathbb P^1\big)$, \item the Stokes circles corresponding to elements of $N_i^+$ are at infinity and of slope~$>2$, \item the Stokes circles corresponding to $N_j$ for every $j\neq i$ are of generic form. \end{itemize} \end{itemize} \item[$(2)$] If $(E',\nabla')$ is in the $i$-th nongeneric class of representations, the number of its singularities at finite distance is equal to the number of principal subtrees of $\mathbf T_i$ with root at height~$1$. \item[$(3)$] The ranks of the classes of representations are as follows.
+For any leaf $I\in N_i$, let $r_I$ denote the lowest common multiple of the denominators $($when written in their reduced form$)$ of all the heights of its ancestors in $\mathbf T_i$, and let $n_I$ be the multiplicity of $I$.
+If $I\in N_i^+$, let $s_I$ be the integer such that $s_{I}/r_I$ is the greatest height $h$ of any ancestor of $I$ with $1<h<2$, and set $R_I:=s_I-r_I < r_I$. \begin{itemize}\itemsep=0pt \item The generic class of representations has rank

 \item The $i$-th nongeneric class of representations has rank